 Find the right real estate agent

-They will be able to ask your most pressing questions, like how long a home that needs work typically stays on the market, and how successfully that specific agent has been in fetching the asking price sellers want on these types of property.
+They will be able to answer your most pressing questions, like how long a home that needs work typically stays on the market, and how successfully that specific agent has been in fetching the asking price sellers want on this type of property.
 A proven track record will give you an indication of who the right agent for you is.
-Contact us to find one today.